-Knowledge and Understanding Skills Attitudes To know that they are safe and that they are cared for To know that they are individuals in their own right and that they are valued members of a group - develop a sense of self esteem To know how to express feelings To know that their actions may have an effect on others To understand that sometimes they have to share equipment and adult time To know how to get a positive response from another child or adult To begin to express frustration verbally rather than physically To know that their parent/career is valued To develop communication skills including non-verbal and then verbal to express their feelings To begin to deal with frustration To imitate others To experiment with roles To learn to share and take turns To self-help: feeding, dressing, washing etc. To build confidence To be persistent To care To enjoy To have a sense of achievement To show empathy for others To have high selfesteem To be aware of similarities and differences in people
+Knowledge and Understanding Skills Attitudes To know that they are safe and that they are cared for.
+To know that they are individuals and that they are valued members of a group - develop a sense of selfesteem.
+To know how to express feelings.
+To know that their actions may influence others.
+To understand that sometimes they must share equipment and adult time.
+To know how to get a positive response from another child or adult.
+To begin to express frustration verbally rather than physically.
+To know that their parent/career is valued.
+To develop communication skills including non-verbal and then verbal to express their feelings.
+To begin to deal with frustration.
+To imitate others To experiment with roles To learn to share and take turns.
+To self-help: feeding, dressing, washing etc. To build confidence To be persistent To care To enjoy To have a sense of achievement To show empathy for others To have high self-esteem To be aware of similarities and differences in people